The science says they can. The nicotine in e-cigarettes can change the young brain and get kids hooked.

 By approximately age 11 for girls and 14 for boys, the brain is about as big as it’s going to get.
 But size aside, this organ at the center of sensation and intellect will continue to develop for years after that—into a person’s mid to late 20s.
 As a young person’s still-maturing brain swiftly builds “synapses” that act as bridges between brain cells, learning to play the piano or mastering a new technology can come more easily than in adulthood.
 Unfortunately, so an addiction.

 Young people are more likely to take risks with their health, including the risk of using products that contain nicotine.
 And teens are especially susceptible to addiction to nicotine, whether the substance comes from a cigarette, e-cigarette, or other tobacco product.
 Some e-cigarettes popular among kids, such as JUUL, deliver especially high levels of nicotine.

-Addiction to nicotine matters because using nicotine as a teen may have enduring impacts on attention, learning, and memory and addiction keeps people using harmful tobacco products.
-But research shows that many youth underestimate how addictive nicotine is, and have low risk perceptions of products like e-cigarettes.
+Addiction to nicotine matters because using nicotine as a teen may have enduring impacts on attention, learning, and memory, and addiction keep people using harmful tobacco products.
+But research shows that many youths underestimate how addictive nicotine is, and have low-risk perceptions of products like e-cigarettes.